 Enhancing wildlife habitat can involve many different techniques and strategies depending on the type of habitat you’re working in (old field versus mature forest), the initial conditions of that habitat, and your goals for enhancing the habitat.

-Learn more about resources available to assist you in planning any of these practices on your property by visiting our Financial and Technical Assistance Programs page.
+Learn more about managing for wildlife through our virtual training opportunities or about resources available to assist you in planning any of these practices on your property by visiting our Financial and Technical Assistance Programs page.